Williscool13/VulkanRendererTemplate/README.md

 This repository contains a collection of templates for Vulkan applications.

-The templates are designed to be as simple as possible, while still providing a good starting point for a Vulkan application.
+The templates are designed to be relatively simple, while still providing a good starting point for a Vulkan application.
 The templates are written in C++.

 # 1 Requirements